mrdimosthenis/one-hundred-prisoners/README.md

 Running this code will give us an estimation of the probability of the prisoners setting free, which is around `0.31`.

-[This](https://www.youtube.com/watch?v=iSNsgj1OCLA) video by Veritasium gives a good description of the riddle and an excellent explanation of how the strategy increases the probability from almost zero to `31%`.
+[This](https://www.youtube.com/watch?v=iSNsgj1OCLA) video by Veritasium gives a nice description of the riddle and an excellent explanation of how the strategy increases the probability from almost zero to `31%`.

 In the next sections we will see some aspects of the strategy's behavior to better understand what's happening.